You might already know the answer to that question, but in case you're still not sure I thought I'd do a little post to help you.

 The first thing to know is that there's no right or wrong answer.
 The choice is totally yours and the answer can depend on a number of factors.
 I won't lie, this post is more weighed to the pros of having a second photographer, but if you're reading this it's probably because you want some help convincing - I'm right!

 I can only ever be in one place at a time, and wedding mornings are CRAZY!
-You may think you'll have a really relaxed morning on your day, and for you it might be, but from the suppliers angle it's all going on.
-There are bridesmaids to get made up and hair done as well as the bride, there are flowers to be delivered, people popping in to wish you luck, maybe gifts to give out.
+You may think you'll have a really relaxed morning on your day, and for you, it might be, but from the supplier angle, it's all going on.
+There are bridesmaids to get made up and hair done as well as the bride, there are flowers to be delivered, people popping in to wish you luck, and maybe gifts to give out.
 And that's just one half of the couple.

 So why two photographers?
 I can, and I will if I need to, run between the two rooms as people are getting ready.
 It's quite nice seeing how both halves are before the ceremony.
 But I'm always worried whilst I'm away from one room I'm missing something in the other.
 What if the flowers are arriving whilst I'm elsewhere?
 I'm going to miss that reaction shot!
 What if gifts are given out?
 For this reason, and if you want full coverage for both halves, it's very beneficial to have a second photographer involved.
 That way we can take a room each and make sure we don't miss a thing.